 The main purpose of this site at this time is primarily to provide a record of my experiences with the tractor and also to provide a number of photos that may be useful to others who are working on a Farmall M. I am not a tractor expert, nor am I an expert mechanic, so please do not expect me to be able to answer detailed questions.
 Fortunately, I have family members and friends who collectively know a lot about engine work, and we also have a number of tools needed for restoration work (sandblasters, power washers, hydraulic presses, welding equipment, etc.).

 My Farmall M is a 1949 model and in decent condition for its age.
-After looking into it for a bit and taking some notes from Fisher Investments UK financial planning the purchase price of $2300 was not a bad price.
+The purchase price of $2300 was not a bad price for this region of the country.
 I knew that I was going to be putting a fair amount of time and money into the tractor but it was in running condition; all gears work as well as the PTO and the belt pulley.
 All sheet metal was in good to very good condition considering the age.
 For a few weeks I "got to know" the tractor by driving it around our property; I also used it to rip about a half dozen stumps out of the ground.
 Shortly thereafter the initial period of restoration was begun (mid September).
 The initial phase of restoration was completed just before Thanksgiving of 1999.
 The tractor is now running again and will not receive significant further work until the warm weather returns (I do not have a barn to work on it over the winter).